Motor vehicle: China

 The People's Republic of China became the world's largest new car market in 2009.

-The People's Republic of China had 322 million motor vehicles in use at the end of September 2018, of which, 235 million were passenger cars in 2018, making China the country with largest motor vehicle fleet in the world.
+The People's Republic of China had 322 million motor vehicles in use at the end of September 2018, of which 235 million were passenger cars, making China the country with the largest motor vehicle fleet in the world.
 In 2016, the motor vehicle fleet consisted of 165.6 million cars and 28.4 million trucks and buses.
 About 13.6 million vehicles were sold in 2009, and motor vehicle registrations in 2010 increased to more than 16.8 million units, representing nearly half the world's fleet increase in 2010.
 Ownership per capita rose from 26.6 vehicles per 1000 people in 2006 to 141.2 in 2016.

-The stock of highway-legal plug-in electric or new energy vehicles in China totaled 2.21 million units by the end of September 2018, of which, 81% are all-electric vehicles.
-These figures include heavy-duty commercial vehicles such buses and sanitation trucks, which represent about 11% of the total stock.
+The stock of highway-legal plug-in electric or new energy vehicles in China totaled 2.21 million units by the end of September 2018, of which 81% are all-electric vehicles.
+These figures include heavy-duty commercial vehicles, such as buses and sanitation trucks, which account for about 11% of the total stock.
 China is also the world's largest electric bus market, reaching about 385,000 units by the end of 2017.

-The number of cars and motorcycles in China increased 20 times between 2000 and 2010.
+The number of cars and motorcycles in China increased by a factor of 20 between 2000 and 2010.
 This explosive growth has allowed China to become the world's largest new car market, overtaking the US in 2009.
 Nevertheless, ownership per capita is 58 vehicles per 1000 people, or a ratio of 1:17.2 vehicles to people, still well below the rate of motorization of developed countries.